featherart/dating_mad_libs/README.md

 "My hobbies include noun.
 Sometimes I pretend I am an adjective noun who performs karate like proper_noun."

-It will get deployed to Heroku, eventually!
+It is on Heroku at http://profile-madlibber.herokuapp.com/